 Never, ever interrupt a client while they are speaking.
 That tells them that you are so deep in your thought process that you aren’t even hearing them.
 There will be a few instances in large conferences or in meetings where you might need to interrupt, but as a general rule let someone finish their thoughts.

-When it’s your time to speak and state all you’ll do for a client, you don’t want to be interrupted either.
+You don’t want to be interrupted when it’s your time to speak either.
 A client meeting should be a polite conversation between two people expressing needs, services, wants, and goals.

 4. No Phone

-Albeit difficult, your phone needs to be put away during meetings.
+Albeit difficult, put your phone away during meetings.
 Browsing your phone while speaking to other people is rude and careless.
 It tells them your mind is elsewhere and that they aren’t the focus of your attention.

 A client needs to feel like a V.I.P. if you want to get hired by them.
 The last thing you want to appear is too busy to listen to them, let alone take on their workload.
 Keep your phone on vibrate and in your pocket.